SQL Server Azure Virtual Machines DBMS deployment for SAP NetWeaver

 SQL Server Log Shipping

 One of the methods of high availability (HA) is SQL Server Log Shipping.
-If the VMs participating in the HA configuration have working name resolution, there is no problem and the setup in Azure does not differ from any setup that is done on-premises.
-With regards to setting up Log Shipping and the principles around Log Shipping.
+If the VMs participating in the HA configuration have working name resolution, there is no problem.
+The setup in Azure does not differ from any setup that is done on-premises related to setting up Log Shipping and the principles around Log Shipping.
 Details of SQL Server Log Shipping can be found in the article About Log Shipping (SQL Server).